 Clinical and scientific

-- Peer-reviewed publications of pivotal Alzheimer's trials
+- Peer-reviewed publications of pivotal trials in the therapy area in question

 - ClinicalTrials.gov and equivalent national registries